flare-labs-ltd/fasset-bots/README.md

 ### [Agent bot]((./docs/actors/agent.md))

--   Generate default agents settings file, which will be used to generate new agent.
+-   Generate default agent settings file, which will be used to generate new agent.
 You can also use default one provided in [`agent-settings-config.json`](./run-config/agent-settings-config.json).
 See [configuration and example](./docs/config.md#agent-default-settings).

 -   Generate run config file.
 See [configuration](./docs/config.md#run-config) and [example](./docs/config.md#agent-bot-run-config).